 This chapter introduces how to connect your router to the internet.
 The router is equipped with a web-based Quick Setup wizard.
 It has necessary ISP information built in, automates many of the steps and verifies that those steps have been successfully completed.
 Furthermore, you can also set up an IPv6 connection if your ISP provides IPv6 service.

 - Use Quick Setup Wizard

 - Manually Set up Your Internet Connection

 - Set Up an IPv6 Internet Connection

-- Configure the Router in Access Point Mode

 4. 1.
 Use Quick Setup Wizard